mobyle2/mf-pyramid/doc/index.rst

-..
-MingForm documentation master file, created by sphinx-quickstart on Mon Dec 17 18:27:36 2012.
+.. mf-pyramid documentation master file, created by sphinx-quickstart on Mon Dec 17 18:27:36 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MingForm's documentation!
+Welcome to mf-pyramid's documentation!
 ====================================

 Contents: